rowjay/django-skeleton/README.md

 1. Create a virtual environment and install the requirements listed in `requirements.txt`

-   * In this directory, run `virtualenv -p /usr/bin/python3.5 env`
+   * In this directory, run `python3 -m venv env` to create the virtual environment.
    * Now run `env/bin/pip install -r requirements.txt`
    * For convenience in later commands, activate your virtualenv for this terminal with `source ./env/bin/activate`.
 You can replace